aaron-nielsen/aaron-nielsen.github.io/about.md

 permalink: /about/
 ---

 I was born in Lincoln, Nebraska and have lived in Colorado since 1998.
 I have four brothers who live in Hong Kong, Washington, Alabama, and Colorado.
-My wife, Rachel, is a kindergarten teacher in Boulder, Colorado and we have a communist cat named Lenin.
+My wife, Rachel, is a kindergarten teacher in Boulder, Colorado and we have a communist cat named <a href="/images/lenin.jpg">Lenin</a>.

 I worked in the tech industry as an electrical engineer for three years before returning to school to pursue my passion for teaching.
 After completing a Ph.D. in Applied Mathematics at the University of Colorado Denver, I joined the faculty of the Department of Statistics at Colorado State University in August 2018.
 I have taught a wide range of courses in mathematics and statistics at the undergraduate and graduate levels.